 C:\Users\bob\Pictures\animals\koala.jpg exists, the Azure Import/Export Tool copies the missing range of data to the corresponding blob

 Resolving conflicts when using RepairImport

-In some situations, the tool may not be able to find or open the necessary file for one of the following reasons: the file could not be found, the file is not accessible, the file name is ambiguous, or the content of the file is no longer correct.
+In some situations, the tool may not be able to find or open the necessary file for one of the following reasons: the file couldn't be found, the file isn't accessible, the file name is ambiguous, or the content of the file is no longer correct.

 An ambiguous error could occur if the tool is trying to locate

-\animals\koala.jpg and there is a file with that name under both
+\animals\koala.jpg and there's a file with that name under both

 X:\BobBackup\photos.
 That is, both